-When 2020 began, Pierce Transit, like so many other organizations, had a strong vision and strategy for how we would serve our community throughout the year.
-While things didn't turn out as planned, I am happy to report that Pierce Transit was instrumental in keeping the economy moving in 2020 - and in new and unexpected ways.
+When 2021 began, Pierce Transit, like so many other organizations, had a strong vision and strategy for how we would serve our community throughout the year.
+With cases of COVID-19 slowing down, the agency was able to resume 95 percent of its pre-pandemic service.

 As the pandemic unfolded, we were buoyed by the opportunity to provide the essential service of mobility to the people of Pierce County.
 Even at the height of the pandemic, we were providing more than 9,000 rides a day to people getting to essential destinations, and to essential workers getting to their jobs.
-This report details many of the ways Pierce Transit kept our community safely moving forward in 2020.
+This report details many of the ways Pierce Transit kept our community safely moving forward since the beginning of the pandemic.
+In 2021, passenger and fare collections remained lower than anticipated, but federal relief fund and sales tax revenues improved stability to help build services again.
+However, despite COVID-19, Pierce Transit continued planning on key projects, including our Bus Rapid Transit (BRT) line that serves Tacoma to Spanaway, scheduled to open in 2027.